Brendan Duke

 About me

-I had the pleasure of completing my M.A.Sc. at the University of Guelph advised by Graham Taylor in the Machine Learning Research Group (MLRG).
-My master's thesis focused on attention and fusion operators in computer vision.
+I completed my PhD under the guidance of Parham Aarabi .
+My PhD dissertation focused on sparse methods for improving the performance and effectiveness of spatiotemporal attention modules in transformers.
+And I had the pleasure of completing my M.A.Sc. at the University of Guelph advised by Graham Taylor in the Machine Learning Research Group (MLRG) .
+My master’s thesis focused on attention and fusion operators in computer vision and my research interests include machine learning, deep learning, and computer vision.

 Research